 The list of reasons to hire an office manager are almost as endless as the potential roles they can fill within your company.
-Search through job descriptions for the position and you’ll find a dizzying array of responsibilities outlined from operations and administrative duties to budgeting and billing.
-That’s because an office manager’s main job is to make the day-to-day operations of your business run smoothly, whatever that may mean for your company, and because of this the role is flexible enough to fulfill just about any needs you may have.
+Search through job descriptions for the position and you will find a dizzying array of responsibilities outlined from operations and administrative duties to budgeting and billing.
+That is because an office manager’s main job is to make the day-to-day operations of your business run smoothly, whatever that may mean for your company, and because of this the role is flexible enough to fulfill just about any needs you may have.

 While an office manager (OM) can be a great addition to any business, having one becomes especially important as your company leaves its nascent start-up phase.
-An office management strategy that worked with 10 or 20 people no longer works as well once your company grows to 50 or 100 employees, and if you don’t adjust, you’ll have a hard time keeping up.
+An office management strategy that worked with 10 or 20 people, will no longer work well once your company grows to 50 or 100 employees, and if you do not adjust, you will have a hard time keeping up.
 Here are our top 6 reasons to hire a manager for the office, stat.

 1. Growing Pains & HR Needs

-No, we’re not referring to the prime of Kirk Cameron’s career; we’re talking about your growing need for space, staff, and resources.
+No, we are not referring to the prime of Kirk Cameron’s career; we are talking about your growing need for space, staff, and resources.
 Bringing on new people smoothly and finding a space that fits the bill are the two most basic elements of a functioning business, and as CEO you already have a lot on your plate.
 Do you really need to take on HR as well?
-When just starting out with only a few employees, it’s easy to be involved in the hiring process from start to finish, but there comes a point when it’s no longer a good use of your time.
+When just starting out with only a few employees, it is easy to be involved in the hiring process from start to finish, but there comes a point when it is no longer a good use of your time.
 An OM can draft job descriptions, manage listings and recruitment, screen resumes, and generally facilitate the hiring process to ensure that only the best candidates get to your desk.
 Once new employees are hired, the manager of the office can also take over training and on-boarding, creates office manuals, manage questions about benefits and PTO, and other crucial HR tasks.

 2. Building a Culture